-H&M Foundation and Saamuhika Shakti are expanding on the inclusive circularity learnings and welcome two new partners that are developing Circular Textiles Waste Models (CTWM), with waste pickers playing the lead role.
+H&M Foundation and Saamuhika Shakti are expanding on the inclusive circularity learnings and welcome two new partners that are developing Circular Textiles Waste Management Models (CTWM), with waste pickers playing the lead role.

 During 2014-2022, H&M Foundation and its partner CARE supported over 270,000 women entrepreneurs from emerging markets.
 As part of the programme’s last phase two reports have been created with the goal to consolidate and integrate the lessons learned from the program both towards external stakeholders and internally within the confederation.

 Cotton is certified, recycling is on the rise, value chain processes are improved – but it’s not enough.
 We need to look at the whole system and see how it can be changed from the ground up.
 With an ambition to find a truly sustainable solution for the fashion industry, non-profit H&M Foundation and The Hong Kong Research Institute of Textiles and Apparel (HKRITA) extend their collaboration for five more years in a new initiative called the Planet First program.
 Ground-breaking technologies are already being tested.

 For the past three years, H&M Foundation and our partners UNICEF, WaterAid and CARE have reached and exceeded our goals within our global programs.
 Thousands of women have received support in order to start their own enterprises and have been able to lift their families out of poverty, vulnerable children have gained access to the care and stimulation they need to grow and develop, and communities, schools and health centers now have clean water and functioning toilets.

 A program to reduce children’s health barriers so that they can focus on learning in Harlem, New York, has been a great success.
 The attendance at the school has reached record numbers, and the initiative can be replicated by other schools.